NordVPN Review: Quick Expert Summary

 Although NordVPN has obfuscated servers, it doesn’t work in restrictive countries.
 Its support reps confirmed that the VPN doesn’t work in places like China, Iran, Russia, Saudi Arabia, and Indonesia.

-I recommend choosing another VPN to use in restrictive regions — ExpressVPN is the best VPN for government bypassing, and it also provides high-end security and privacy features.
+I recommend choosing another VPN to use in restrictive regions — ExpressVPN is the best VPN for this, and it also provides high-end security and privacy features.

 NordVPN Plans & Pricing

 The provider has 4 tier-based subscriptions.
-The Standard subscription comes with all VPN features, the Plus subscription adds a password manager called NordPass, the Complete subscription adds NordLocker, which is a cloud encryption platform, and the Ultimate subscription also includes a personal removal data service from Incogni.
+The Standard subscription comes with all VPN features, the Plus subscription adds a password manager called NordPass, and the Complete subscription adds NordLocker.

 NordVPN has a 1-month plan, a 1-year plan, and a 2-year plan.
 All subscriptions give you access to the same features.
 But the 2-year plan offers the cheapest monthly average rate — and it’s cheaper than top competitors like ExpressVPN.